MicrosoftDocs/msix-docs/msix-src/desktop/desktop-to-uwp-behind-the-scenes.md

 ---
 Description: This article provides a deeper dive on how the Desktop Bridge works under the covers.
-title: Behind the scenes of the Desktop Bridge ms.date: 04/25/2019 ms.topic: article
+title: Behind the scenes of the Desktop Bridge ms.date: 01/30/2020 ms.topic: article
 keywords: windows 10, uwp, msix ms.assetid: a399fae9-122c-46c4-a1dc-a1a241e5547a
 ms.localizationpriority: medium
 ---

-# Behind the scenes of your packaged desktop application
+# Understanding how packaged desktop apps run on Windows

 This article provides a deeper dive on what happens to files and registry entries when you create a Windows app package for your desktop application.